HussainAther/philosophy/neurophilosophy/reductionism.md

 subjective experiences are produced by the brain and affect the brain even if they aren't actual physical properties of the brain.

+Philosopher Frank Jackson used the thought experiment of Mary the neuroscientist to show that differences between knowing our states through introspection and knowing through nonintrospection give the grounds to reduce psychology to neuroscience.